Dear Women in Music Festival fans,

 With our 10th anniversary, I am bringing the festival to a close, but I urge everyone to keep the spirit of the festival alive.
 Encourage your daughters to become composers, discover women composers through repertoire and music history, and support performers and ensembles who include these great works in their programs.

 I would also love to hear from you!
 Please share your stories about projects that have originated or grown from the Women in Music Festival: collaborations with composers, recordings, research projects, or other projects that would not have happened without the festival.
-Please email me at: email@example.com
+Please share your stories using the link “Share Your Stories” on the left, or email me at: firstname.lastname@example.org

 Thanks to all of you for coming to our concerts and for celebrating women’s achievements with us.